Pregnancy week 7: Your week by week pregnancy guide

-Your baby may be small--the size of an aratilis--but his brain is growing at an incredible pace, generating a hundred new brain cells every minute!
-He is starting to form teeth, a palate, and joints too.
+Your baby may be small, but his/her brain is growing at an incredible pace, generating a hundred new brain cells every minute!
 As for you, morning sickness continues and food cravings may not dictate your diet.

 How Big is Your Baby?

-Your baby has doubled his size from the previous week!
-He is now about as big (or small) as an aratilis, which is also known as Singapore cherry (scientific name: Muntingia calabura).
+Your baby has almost doubled in size from the previous week!
+At 1.3-1.6 centimetres and weighing 0.9-1.4 grams, your little one is now about as big (or small) as an aratilis, which is also known as Singapore cherry (scientific name: Muntingia calabura).
+Sign that your pregnancy week 7 is on track!

 Your Baby’s Development